Answered! Jump to accepted answer.

 Is renverser equally good or better for implying "turn upside down"?

-This relates to:Retourner can be used with avoir or être in Le Passé Composé... and changes meaning -
+This question relates to:French lesson "Retourner can be used with avoir or être in Le Passé Composé... and changes meaning"

 Kwiziq language super star